10 Cheapest Places to Live in Illinois in 2026

 🚩 Dealbreakers

-• Recreation: Residents in Hoopeston can enjoy peaceful walks minus the daily noise in parks like McFerren Park, Crystal Park and Falls Creek Gorge with addition golf course amenities.
-There are Fast Lanes Bowling and highly rated restaurants on the Elm Street.
-Families can also enjoy the festive vibe at the local markets every now-and-then.
+• Recreation: Residents enjoy peaceful walks in parks like McFerren Park, Crystal Park, and Falls Creek Gorge, plus a local golf course.
+Families visit Fast Lanes Bowling and popular Elm Street restaurants.
+Occasional festive local markets add a vibrant community feel.

 • Limited Job Market Diversity: The job market is stagnant with the local economy focused largely on manufacturing, healthcare, education and retail not suiting to young professionals wanting a rapid career growth.